How Much Sleep Do Kids Really Need?

 2. Keep bedtime early

-If your second-grader needs nine to 12 hours of sleep per night for good health and needs to get up at 7 a.m. every morning, simple math will indicate when it’s time to go to sleep at night.
+If your second-grader needs nine to 12 hours of sleep each night and needs to wake up at 7 a.m. every morning, simple math can help you figure out when to go to bed.

 3. Limit screen time before bed